datanav/docs/best-practice.rst

 Pipes
 =====

-• name input pipes with system they read from and postfix with the type of content (e.g. salesforce-sale)
+• name inbound pipes with system they read from and postfix with the type of content (e.g. salesforce-sale)
 • do not use plural names (e.g. salesforce-sale not salesforce-sales)
 • prefix merge pipes with merged- (e.g. merged-sale)
 • prefix global pipes with global- (e.g. global-sale)
-• name intermediate output pipe with the type of the content and the name of the system to send to (e.g. sale-bigquery)
+• name intermediate outbound pipe with the type of the content and the name of the system to send to (e.g. sale-bigquery)
 • name outgoing pipe by postfixing the intermediate output with -endpoint (e.g. sale-bigquery-endpoint)

 Datasets